bollu/bollu.github.io/README.md

 #### Fragging

-> Sentint force must be applied to undo sentient damage --- time combat.
+> Sentient force must be applied to undo sentient damage --- time combat.

 #### As/As not